Radiotherapy for bone pain

 - Side effects of hemibody irradiation

-You may feel sick if you are having treatment to your ribs, if your stomach is in the treatment area, or if you are having treatment to the skull.
-To help control this, your doctor or nurse can give you anti sickness drugs (anti emetics).
-You may find that taking an anti sickness tablet an hour before your treatment helps.
-If you are having treatment to your hips (pelvis), or if your bowel is in the treatment area, you may have some diarrhoea.
-Your doctor or nurse can give you medicines to help control this.
+- You may feel sick if you are having treatment to your ribs, your stomach area, your pelvic area or your skull – your doctor or nurse can give you anti sickness drugs (anti emetics) and taking them an hour before your treatment may help

 The side effects tend to come on gradually as you go through your treatment course and may last for a week or two after the treatment has finished.

-There are very few side effects with strontium 89 treatment.
+There are very few side effects with strontium 89 treatment or radium 223 therapy.
 You will have some radioactivity in your body for a while after the treatment.
 But the amount is extremely small and gets lower each day.
 Your doctor or nurse will let you know if there are any safety guidelines you need to follow after your treatment.
-How long you have to follow these for will depend on the dose of strontium you have had.
+How long you have to follow these for will depend on the dose of treatment that you had.